Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 *  ***Embedded Community Youtube Videos:*** The official site for the game will have a community tab where the top-performing community videos for the month will appear to foster a community for the game on YouTube.

 *  ***Social Media Campaigns:*** Regularly update social media channels (Twitter, Facebook, Instagram, TikTok) with content like sneak peeks, gameplay trailers, updates, and community engagement.
 Social media will be linked on the official game site.

 ### User Retention Strategy
-We will employ a variety of strategies and fetures to encourage players to continue playing the game.
+We will employ a variety of strategies and features to encourage players to continue playing the game.

  * ***Daily and Weekly Challenges:***	Offer daily and weekly challenges that reward players with experience points, currency, or unique cards.
 These challenges encourage players to return regularly.

- * ***Progression and Achievement System:***	Include an extensive achievement system where players can unlock milestones, titles, and special rewards based on their progress and accomplishments.
+ * ***Achievement System:***	Include an extensive achievement system where players can unlock milestones, titles, and special rewards based on their progress and accomplishments.

  * ***Progression System:*** Implement level-based progression where players unlock new gameplay features, cards, and things to do.